synthona/synthona-help/README.md

 I want to support development, what should I do?
 ------------------------------------------------------------

-There is a [patreon](https://www.patreon.com/hyperpoints) or you can donate at [synthona.itch.io](https://synthona.itch.io/synthona) where you downloaded the app originally, and I may add more options in the future.
-We have a lot of ideas for improvements to this application including things like P2P features, automatic updates, theme support, plugin support, a lot of other node types, maps, web-features, analytics, social features, 3D features, LAN connections between instances, and so much more, but we can't afford to work on features full time at the moment.
-This project was originally designed to function as a distrubuted P2P social network, but there is still a lot of work to be done before that is possible and funding would allow me to work on that and other features including a phone application.
-If we get enough funding I would like to eventually found a worker-owned democratic co-op organization around the project!

-I am also hoping to add some Patreon bonuses like a Discord, custom icons for synthona (other colors than yellow for example), and more, but you should know that I have just been so busy that this has fallen into the background...never fear!
-It is on my long to-do list.
-If this sort of thing sounds interesting to you, feel free to post something somewhere or reach out to the synthona email account, and I could maybe bump it up as a priority!
-User feedback does play a role in what I decide to work on.
+There is a [patreon](https://www.patreon.com/synthona) or you can donate at [synthona.itch.io](https://synthona.itch.io/synthona) where you downloaded the app originally, and I may add more options in the future.

 I have a bug report, feature request, or other inquiry?
 -------------------------------------------------------